 What is a good UCAS score?

 It’s hard to say what is a good score of tariff points for UCAS because it depends on the university and particular course.
-However, majority of the universities in the UK accept students with 136 UCAS points.
+However, the majority of the universities in the UK accept students with 136 UCAS points.
 So, this can be a good UCAS score for students applying to less competitive courses.